 - Optional: 1 night in Monument Valley before visiting Page

 Additions to this itinerary could include Mesa Verde National Park in Colorado, Sedona, AZ, or Sagurao National Park in AZ.
+And there are so many things to do in Phoenix that you could easily spend a few days there before heading out into nature.

 1 Week Grand Circle Road Trip